raphaelcdsouza/dotfiles/nvim/KEYMAPS.md

 - Use `<leader>ax` to stop long-running AI requests
 - Use `<leader>aX` (capital X) to completely clear all cache/state (removes todos, history, everything)
 - Or use `Ctrl+C` in the Avante chat window to interrupt
+- Avante is used for **chat-based editing only** (not inline suggestions)
+- GitHub Copilot plugin handles all inline suggestions

 ---